 One of the most critical decisions with a POA is choosing the right person to be the agent.
 Since this person will be responsible for handling certain legal, business, and financial affairs, it’s important to choose someone who is not only unquestioningly trustworthy, but also who has some experience and expertise in the areas they will be handling.

-Also known in Connecticut as a “living will,” a health care directive is an advance directive that documents your wishes about your health care, in case you are unable to convey them yourself.
-This document only goes into effect in cases where the presiding doctor certifies that the patient either has a terminal illness or is in a persistent vegetative state and unable to make decisions on his or her own.
+Also known in Connecticut as a living will and appointment of healthcare representative.
+A living will is an advanced health care directive that documents your wishes about end-of-life treatment, in case you are unable to convey them yourself.
+This document only goes into effect in cases where the attending doctor certifies that the patient either has a terminal illness or is in a persistent vegetative state and unable to make decisions on his or her own.

 The instructions included in a health care directive include wishes on if and how breathing tubes, dialysis, painkillers, food and fluids, and other treatments should be administered.